foxhoundsk/foxhoundsk.github.io/posts/linux-legacy-gpio.md

 ---
-layout: post
 title: "So you want to use legacy Linux GPIO?"
-categories: linux gpio optimization syscall
+date: 2024-09-06T00:32:06+08:00
+draft: false
+description: Linux GPIO
+isStarred: false
 ---

 Starting kernel 4.8, a new GPIO interface, GPIO character device, replaced the legacy GPIO interface.
 The cons of the legacy interface are: